 Cholesterol-induced zits in the lining of our coronary arteries can also occur in other blood vessels.
-In our head they can cause a stroke (videos about stroke), in our back they can cause degenerative disk disease (Cholesterol and Lower Back Pain), in our abdomen they can cause an aneurysm (Abdominal Aortic Aneurysms: Ticking Time Balloons), and in our pelvis they can cause sexual dysfunction in both men (Atkins Diet: Trouble Keeping It Up) and women (Cholesterol and Female Sexual Dysfunction).
-Thankfully, Avoiding Cholesterol Is A No Brainer.
-It's Purely a Question Of Diet.
-Trans fat, saturated fat, and cholesterol should be kept to a minimum.
-There are more than 80 videos on heart disease and also hundreds of other videos on more than a thousand subjects.
+In our head, they can cause a stroke (see my other videos on strokes).
+In our back, they can cause degenerative disk disease (Cholesterol and Lower Back Pain).
+In our abdomen, they can cause an aneurysm (Abdominal Aortic Aneurysms: Ticking Time Balloons), and in our pelvis, they can cause sexual dysfunction in both men (Atkins Diet: Trouble Keeping It Up) and women (Cholesterol and Female Sexual Dysfunction).
+Thankfully, Avoiding Cholesterol Is A No Brainer; see Heart Attacks and Cholesterol: Purely a Question of Diet.
+Trans fat, saturated fat, and cholesterol should be kept to a minimum; see Trans Fat, Saturated Fat, and Cholesterol: Tolerable Upper Intake of Zero.
+Check out my other videos on heart disease.

 Also, be sure to check out my associated blog posts for more context: The Most Anti-Inflammatory Mushroom; Stool Size and Breast Cancer Risk; Plant-Based Diets for Rheumatoid Arthritis; Avoid Carnitine and Lethicin Supplements.

 If you haven’t yet, you can subscribe to my videos for free by clicking here.
 Read our important information about translations here.